Neural Plasticity-Inspired Multimodal Foundation Model for Earth Observation: Methodology

+where $\text{Conv}$ denotes the convolution operation.
 Utilizing this approach, the patch embedding layer achieves independence from the number of spectral bands of the input images.
 The weights for these layers are dynamically generated based on the central wavelength of each channel in a compositional manner.
 This mechanism enables the model to learn modality-specific representations dynamically, thereby enhancing its adaptability and performance across various data domains.

 For the wavelength-conditioned dynamic decoder, we use different parameters to generate dynamic weights and biases.
 The computation process is similar to the dynamic patch embedding layer described before.
 In the vanilla masked autoencoder, the final layer of the decoder is usually implemented as a fully-connected layer to convert features from latent space into pixel space.
-For the dynamic decoder layer, we follow the same process with the dynamic patch embedding to generate the dynamic weights.
+For the dynamic decoder layer, we follow the same process used in the dynamic patch embedding to generate the dynamic weights.
 The only difference is that a fully-connected layer is used in the decoder rather than the convolution layer in the patch embedding layer.